Hexlet/docs/create-lesson.md

 ﻿Go to *[My Exercises](http://hexlet.io/account/exercises)*, click *[Add new exercise](https://hexlet.io/account/exercises/new)* button, put the title for your exercsie and the BitBucket repository address (e.g. `git@bitbucket.org:hexlet-exercises/javascript_closures_exercise.git`).
 Hit "Create exercise" button.

 At this point you will be redirected to "My exercises" page and you will see your exercise in the list.
-It's state will be "not built", it means it is not ready for lessons yet.
+It's state will be "not built", which means it is not ready for lessons yet.
 Click on the edit button and then click "Build".
 This will take some time: Hexlet build a Docker image for you.
 On the build page you will see the log and errors, if any.

 When it's done, you'll see the status changed to "built":